5jt/primes/part1.md

 ### Fewer left arguments to `mod`

 We can also filter the left argument of `mod`.
 The value tested above is not prime.
-We can see that without `mod`, because an even number cannot be prime.
-Nor can a number ending in 0 or 5.
+We can see that without using `mod`, because an even number cannot be prime; nor a number ending in 5.
 Where `x` is above 10 we need test only values ending in 1, 3, 7, or 9.

 ```q
 q)R